anishmprasad/circular-knowledge-graph/README.md

 # knowledge-graph

-A visualisation which represents technology by knowlegde graph
+A visualisation which represents technology

 ## Getting Started